-The Slindon Estate encompasses 1400 hectares of countryside, parkland and farmland, and includes the picturesque village of Slindon, famed for its annual pumpkin display, and Gaston Farm.
+The Slindon Estate encompasses 1400 hectares of countryside, parkland and farmland, and includes the picturesque village of Slindon.
 No matter which season you visit, you’ll find plenty of walks and cycle routes suitable for all to enjoy.

 Don’t miss: Slindon village’s local shop and café, the Forge.
 Stop by for fresh and local produce or wind down after a long walk with a hearty lunch or cream tea.

 East Head is described as one of the last surviving natural coastlines in West Sussex, with its beautiful stretches of shingle, sandy beach and dunes.
 The perfect destination for a family picnic, a romantic stroll or a paddle, East Head also has stunning views across Area of Outstanding Natural Beauty, Chichester Harbour, where you may even spot some of the local seals!

 Whilst you’re there: Why not stop by The Lamb Inn for locally sourced seafood and woodfired pizza?

 One of the lesser known National Trust spots, Drovers is a hidden estate just waiting to be discovered by keen walkers, explorers and nature lovers.
 Slightly more off the beaten path and home to various species of bats, you can enjoy woodland trails and open views of rolling hills.

 Just down the road: Be sure to check out nearby West Dean Gardens and peruse the stunning gardens.